We’ve come up with ten great reasons to love Chislehurst. Written by a Chislehurst resident who has been convinced to stay put.

 Chislehurst boasts some fantastic state Primary Schools.
 Whilst Ofsted ratings are a little arbitrary, there is one “outstanding” primary in the form of St Nicks, an “outstanding” infant school in the form of Mead Road Infant School, Edgebury Primary as “Good” and one much larger primary school; Red Hill Primary School.
 The latter is currently rated as “requires improvement” but parents of pupils all speak very highly about the school.
 Please see an article on Red Hill School here.

 In terms of Secondary schools within Chislehurst itself we have Coopers School which is rated “Good”, Chislehurst School for Girls is “Good” and Bullers Wood School for Girls is rated “Outstanding”.
-The latter school also has plans to open a Boys School in September 2017 subject to planning.
-For more on this, please visit their website.

 There are also many Grammar Schools in the area for which residents can apply.
 These include the mixed gender school; Chis & Sid Grammar School, Bexley Grammar and two very well regarded Grammars in the form of Newstead Wood School for Girls and St Olaves for Boys, both based in nearby Orpington.